Seattle Great WheelNOW OPEN!Photo by Michael Benton

 - The Seattle Great Wheel is the largest observation wheel on the west coast, standing 175 feet tall.

 - The wheel has 42 fully-enclosed gondolas.
-Each gondola seats up to eight people, meaning the wheel can hold over 300 passengers at any given time.
+41 white gondolas each seat up to eight adults.
+Cabin #42, the VIP cabin, has leather bucket seats, a stereo system, glass bottom floor, and can seat up to 4 adults.
+In total, the wheel can hold over 300 passengers at any given time.

 - The wheel was manufactured in various parts of Europe and the United States, and assembled right at the end of the pier.